 If compromise is detected, the authoring organizations encourage network defenders hunt for malicious activity on their networks using the detection methods and IOCs provided within the CSA and apply the incident response recommendations.
 Additionally, immediate application of publicly available patches is also recommended.
 For more information, visit StopRansomware and see the updated #StopRansomware Guide.

-CISA released one Industrial Control Systems (ICS) advisory on October 22, 2024.
+CISA released thirteen Industrial Control Systems (ICS) advisories on July 10, 2025.
 These advisories provide…

-CISA released four Industrial Control Systems (ICS) advisories on October 24, 2024.
+CISA released one Industrial Control Systems (ICS) advisory on July 8, 2025.
 These advisories provide…

-CISA has added two new vulnerabilities to its Known Exploited Vulnerabilities Catalog, based on evidence of…
+CISA has added four new vulnerabilities to its Known Exploited Vulnerabilities (KEV) Catalog, based on evidence…

-CISA has added one new vulnerability to its Known Exploited Vulnerabilities Catalog, based on evidence of…
+CISA has added one new vulnerability to its Known Exploited Vulnerabilities (KEV) Catalog, based on evidence…

 This website uses cookies.